mrkaleArduinoLib/gbj_appbucket/README.md

 ## setRainfalls()

 #### Description
-The method sets the initial value of an internal rainfalls counter to desired count, but usually it is used for resetting that counter by calling it without parameters.
+The method sets the initial value of an internal rainfalls counter to desired count.
+* It is used for resetting the counter by calling it without parameters.
-- The rainfalls count is usually stored in EEPROM of a microcontroller in order to retain it after power cycles.
+* The rainfalls count is usually stored in EEPROM of a microcontroller in order to retain it after power cycles.
-- The method is useful for calling it from various IoT or cloud platforms for initiating the rainfalls counter.
+* The method is useful for calling it from various IoT or cloud platforms for initiating the rainfalls counter.

 #### Syntax
-    void setRainfalls(unsigned int rainfalls)
+    void setRainfalls(unsigned byte rainfalls)

 #### Parameters
-- **rainfalls**: Number of rainfalls.
+* **rainfalls**: Number of rainfalls.
-  - *Valid values*: 0 ~ 65,535.
+  * *Valid values*: 0 ~ 255
-  - *Default value*: 0
+  * *Default value*: 0

 #### Returns
 None